 The Greens’ Amanda Bresnan is calling for more energy efficiency spending on retro-fitting public housing stock:

 “Already we know that people who live in public housing are over represented when it comes to difficulty paying energy bills.
 Allocating extra funds to improve energy efficiency across the Government’s 11 500 houses is a wise investment that will [...]

-[ 25 November, 2010; 7:00 pm to 9:30 pm. ] Woden SEE Change invites you to share a drink with us and beat the heat by sharing your ideas on how to make your home more thermally efficient and keep your home cool through a long hot Canberra summer!
+[ 25 November 2010 at 7:00 pm; ] Woden SEE Change invites you to share a drink with us and beat the heat by sharing your ideas on how to make your home more thermally efficient and keep your home cool through a long hot Canberra summer!

 • Add to our growing list of hot tips to stay cool